alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 ## 13 Another model expansion
 To show examples of other types of derivation we need to create a more intricate model.
-Let's create a group `Management` at the top of the model that contains a new collection `Discount peroids`, a number `VAT percentage` and the existing collection `Beverages types` (because this is a more suitable place):
+Let's create a group `Management` at the top of the model that contains a new collection `Discount periods`, a number `VAT percentage` and the existing collection `Beverages types` (because this is a more suitable place):
 ```
 'Management': group {
 	'Discount periods': collection ['Period'] {